 MG 099 Senior Career Conference 1 Cr.

 This fourth year seminar focuses on evolving career decisions for Business & Management majors.
-Guest faculty are drawn from University Board of faculty members and associates with extensive real-world business acumen.
+Guest faculty are drawn from University Board of Fellows members and associates with extensive real-world business acumen.
 Students will hone and finalize skills to prepare for entering the global workplace in their chosen fields and professions.
 1 lecture hour.

 MG 101 Introduction to Business 3 Cr.